-- About 90% of native vegetation in the eastern temperate and south-western temperate zones has been removed for agriculture, industry, transport and human habitation.
+- About 90% of native vegetation in the eastern temperate zone has been removed for agriculture, industry, transport and human habitation.

 - About 50% of Australia’s rainforests have been cleared and the proportion of Australia covered by forest or woodland has been reduced by more than a third